1g0rrr/1g0rrr.github.io/index.md

 ####Hello!
 ![That's me]({{ site.url }}/assets/about/small_photo.jpg)
 <br> <br>
 My name is Igor.
-I'm 26.
-I live in Donetsk, Ukraine.
+I'm born in 1987.
+I live in Kiev, Ukraine.
 After graduation, I developed games and applications for social networks for over 5 years.
 Now I'm also a freelancer, so you can [contact]({{ site.url }}/contacts.html) me if you need any help.